 Often, people take a lot of care to make their coffee and prepare it correctly, but they don’t really worry about spending time cleaning the thing that makes their coffee.

 Like any other appliance, you need to keep your coffee maker clean.
 One of the common ways that you can do so is by cleaning it with apple cider vinegar.
 You want to make sure you get the most from your coffee maker.
-Read on to learn how to clean coffee maker with apple cider vinegar.
+Read on to learn how to clean a coffee maker with apple cider vinegar.